maldoinc/wireup/docs/pages/annotations.md

 ### Explicit injection annotation
 Even though annotating services is optional, you CAN still annotate them to be explicit about what will be injected.
-This also has the benefit of making the container throw when such as service does not exist instead of silently skipping this parameter.
+This also has the benefit of making the container throw when the service does not exist instead of silently skipping this parameter.

-This has limited application when using annotated types as the runtime will raise regardless, but when using default values as annotations it can be quite useful.

 ```python
 @container.autowire